-Doha, May 5th 2020 – WISE, an initiative of Qatar Foundation, selected Think Equal among the finalists for the 2020 WISE Awards, for their innovative and impactful approaches to today’s most urgent education challenges.
-Each year, the WISE Awards recognize and promote innovative projects from around the world that are addressing global educational challenges.
+Doha, May 5th 2020 – WISE, an initiative of the Qatar Foundation, selected Think Equal among the finalists for the 2020 WISE Awards for their innovative and impactful approaches to today’s most urgent education challenges.
+Each year, the WISE Awards recognize and promote innovative projects around the world addressing global educational challenges.

 Think Equal is one of 15 finalists selected from 10 countries and a pool of 625 submissions by a pre-Jury of international experts.
 Selected projects must be established, innovative educational projects that have already demonstrated a transformative impact on individuals, communities, and society of their context.
 They also need to be financially stable, have a clear development plan, and be scalable and replicable.

-He goes on to say that “each of the 2020 WISE Awards finalists has built an effective, tested solution to a global educational challenge.
-Whether ensuring access to fundamental early childhood education or imparting valuable entrepreneurship and financial literacy skills, each project is already transforming lives, and provides an inspirational model for others to emulate”.
+He says that “each of the 2020 WISE Awards finalists has built an effective, tested solution to a global educational challenge.
+Whether ensuring access to fundamental early childhood education or imparting valuable entrepreneurship and financial literacy skills, each project already transforms lives and provides an inspirational model for others to emulate”.

-By recognising these projects, the WISE Awards urge “policymakers and civil society leaders around the world seriously address the need to bring some of these innovations to scale.”
+By recognising these projects, the WISE Awards urge “policymakers and civil society leaders worldwide to address the need to bring some of these innovations to scale.”